 Do you have those special pregnancy tables with holes cut out for the belly?

 oh, noooooo.
 (Do they still sell those??? ) While they are a novel idea, tables with removable "plugs" for breasts and belly do not adjust or support the body adequately.
 One size does NOT fit all when it comes to gestational bodies.
 I DO have an advanced orthopedic cushioning system that goes on top of a standard massage table and adjusts to your growing body, that enables you to lie face down (or on your side if you prefer) comfortably and safely.

 Do I get to lie face-down during a pregnancy massage?

 Absolutely... every pregnant persons dream come true!
 I am masterful in the use of special orthopedic body support cushions that are fully adjustable to accommodate your growing belly and breasts during all stages of pregnancy.
 Most pregnant people find them so comfortable that they beg me to let them take the cushions home!
-If you are carrying twins, or are obese at the start of your pregnancy, it may be more prudent and comfortable to lie you on your side after a certain point.
+If you are carrying twins, or have a larger belly at the start of your pregnancy, it may be more prudent and comfortable to lie you on your side after a certain point.
 Also, people that are petite (5'2" and under) may not fit well face-down on the cushions.
 But I will let you try them and decide for yourself!

 Can I lie flat on my back during pregnancy massage?